docker/cli/docs/reference/commandline/builder_prune.md

 ## Usage

-Build cache records can be inspected with the following command: ` docker system df -v` (but shows more than just build cache records) or with buildx via: `buildx du --verbose` with a bit different output.
+Our build caches records can be inspected with the following command: `docker system df -v` (it shows image, container and volume caches) or with buildx command via: `buildx du --verbose` with a bit different output.

 ```bash